-Suboxone is a combination drug comprised of two substances:
+Suboxone is a combination drug comprised of two substances:1,2

-- Naloxone—an opiate antagonist used to reverse or eliminate the effects of opiates in someone's system.
+- Naloxone—an opiate antagonist used to reverse or block the effects of opiates in someone's system.

-Buprenorphine has been available since 1985, but a major shift happened in 2002 when the trade formulations known as Subutex and Suboxone became approved in the US, and began being marketed for the treatment of narcotic addiction.
-Subutex contains buprenorphine only while Suboxone contains both buprenorphine and naloxone, also known as Narcan.
-From this point forward, doctors were permitted to prescribe the substance to individuals that were struggling with opiate addiction.
+Buprenorphine has been available for many years, but a major shift happened in 2002 when the trade formulations known as Subutex and Suboxone became approved in the US, and began being marketed for the treatment of narcotic addiction.2 Subutex (now discontinued) contained buprenorphine only, while Suboxone contains both buprenorphine and naloxone, also known as Narcan.
+From this point forward, doctors were permitted to prescribe the substance to individuals that were struggling with opiate addiction.2

 Suboxone typically comes as a sublingual strip rather than a pill.
-This means it can be dissolved under the tongue discreetly without water to wash it down.
+This means it can be dissolved under the tongue discreetly without water to wash it down.1

-Suboxone is considered a long-acting opioid because the effects can last for up to 3 days.
-Because of this, the risks of negative effects are lower since they are more dispersed and less intense.
-For example, at higher doses Suboxone is shown to have a lower risk of related breathing problems than some other drugs used for opiate addiction management, including methadone.
+Suboxone is considered a long-acting opioid because the effects can last for up to 3 days.4 Because of this, the risks of negative effects are lower since they are more dispersed and less intense.
+For example, at higher doses Suboxone is shown to have a lower risk of related breathing problems than some other drugs used for opiate addiction management, including methadone.4